 NCIS: New Orleans

-September 2014 saw the premiere of NCIS: New Orleans, a spin-off of the phenomenally popular CBS primetime show.
-This police drama series puts NOLA front-and-center—just in the first season, viewers are treated to some of the city’s most scenic spots, including Café Du Monde and nearby Jackson Square, the centerpiece of the Tremé neighborhood known as Louis Armstrong Park, plus the city’s most famous mile-long strip known as Bourbon Street.
+NCIS was filmed in New Orleans in September 2014 which was the premiere of NCIS: New Orleans, a spin-off of the phenomenally popular CBS primetime show.
+This police drama series puts NOLA front-and-center—just in the first season, viewers are treated to some of the city’s most scenic spots.
+NCIS New Orleans was filmed in Café Du Monde and nearby Jackson Square, the centerpiece of the Tremé neighborhood known as Louis Armstrong Park, plus the city’s most famous mile-long strip known as Bourbon Street.
 Also look for the oak tree-lined St. Charles Avenue, where stars Scott Bakula and Mark Harmon can be seen standing in front of the nation’s oldest streetcars.

 The Originals is a spin-off of the wildly popular show The Vampire Diaries, and is set entirely in New Orleans.
 You can expect to see plenty of fang-toothed action in this paranormal fantasy, which was shot, naturally, in one of New Orleans’ iconic aboveground “cities of the dead.”
 Lafayette Cemetery No. 1 is New Orleans’ most often-filmed cemetery, having appeared in dozens of movies and television shows.
 Take the St. Charles Avenue streetcar to Washington Avenue, and then walk among the stunning old homes in the Garden District neighborhood before taking a self-guided tour of Lafayette No. 1.